Oven Mitts: 5 Best Types for Kitchen Safety

 Heat Resistance

 The primary function of an oven mitt is to protect against heat.
 Look for a clearly stated maximum temperature rating and the duration for which it can maintain insulation.
 Most mitts suitable for home use should withstand at least 400-500°F (200-260°C).
 For tasks like broiling or using Dutch ovens for bread baking, opt for mitts rated for higher temperatures, ideally 500°F (260°C) or above.
-Remember that continuous exposure reduces effective protection over time.
+Continuous exposure reduces effective protection over time.

 Material